eliteportal/data-dictionary/README.md

 # Create CSVs to Organize Website

 Run `create_CSVs.py`.
-It will create a CSV for each unique module found in the data model.
+It will create a CSV for each unique Module found in the data model.

 # Updata Data Model and Metadata Dictionary